lifeinoppo/netlify/_posts/2018-01-04-turtles-all-the-way-down-and-me.markdown

 I for one don't fit into the most common stereotypes and still, I have OCD.

-I'm mostly affected by **body focussed obsessions** and **intrusive thoughts**.
+I'm mostly affected by "body focussed obsessions" and "intrusive thoughts".
 If you're interested, you can read more about "[The Different Types of Obsessive-Compulsive Disorder](http://ocduk.org/types-ocd)".

 ### How does it feel like?